phalcon-orphanage/docs/docs/en/installation.md

 <a name='installation-windows'></a>
 ## Windows
 To use Phalcon on Windows, you will need to install the phalcon.dll.
 We have compiled several DLLs depending on the target platform.
-The DLLs can be found in our [download][download-dll] page.
+The DLLs can be found in our [download](https://phalconphp.com/en/download/windows) page.

 To use phalcon on Windows you will need to download a DLL library.
 Identify your PHP installation as well as architecture.
 If you download the wrong DLL, Phalcon will not work. `phpinfo()` contains this information.
 In the example below, we will need the NTS version of the DLL: